-- A pair of “cue” tracks in an A/B format (for instance, I have a track labeled “Cues A” and “Cues B”).
+- A pair of cue tracks in A/B format (for instance, I have a track labeled “Cues A” and one labeled “Cues B”)

-- ONE MIDI track set to a piano sound in Kontakt to work out a few ideas on the spot.
+- One MIDI track set to a piano sound in Kontakt (for working out on-the-spot ideas)

 - Dialog and SFX (which we call “DX”)